LLNL/sundials/doc/shared/suntimestepheuristics/SUNTimestepHeuristics_Default.rst

 .. c:function:: SUNTimestepHeuristics SUNTimestepHeuristics_Default(SUNContext sunctx)

    This constructor function creates and allocates memory for a SUNTimestepHeuristics_Default object, and inserts its default parameters.

-The only argument is the SUNDIALS context object.
-Upon successful completion it will return a :c:type:`SUNTimestepHeuristics` object; otherwise it will return ``NULL``.
+   :param sunctx: the :c:type:`SUNContext` object (see :numref:`SUNDIALS.SUNContext`).
+   :returns: If successful, a SUNTimestepHeuristics_Default object.
+If
+             unsuccessful, a ``NULL`` pointer will be returned.